 The age and self-sufficiency of the child are critical elements in determining what precautions need to be taken, if any.
-A young or intellectually challenged child requires much more protection than a normally developed adolescent.
+A young child or a child with developmental delays requires much more protection than a normally developed adolescent.
 This protection may be in the form of supervision or physical boundaries.